madgrv/Budget_Calculator/README.md

               they would like to put into savings.

             ● Finally, create an alert to display the total amount of disposable income left.

+I will be using input boxes and will display the results in the DOM instead of using prompt alerts in the browser.
+This will require more coding, but will improve UX and make the project more suitable for portfolio demonstration.